Last updated Invalid Date

 Internationalizing your Forge app involves creating translation files, updating your manifest, and updating your app code.
 Here's an overview of what is required:

 • Create translation files: Create JSON files that define translation keys and their corresponding translated strings.
 You need a translation file for each language your app supports.
 For configuration details, see Translation files.
+Note that the maximum combined size of all translation files is 100 KB.

 • Configure your manifest: Configure your app’s manifest.yml file to specify the path to the translation files.
 Additionally, you must define the fallback configurations for your app in the manifest.
 For more information, see Translations.